Notice: This page requires JavaScript to function properly.

 7 Rules for Effective Commit Messages

-To write impactful commit messages, follow these rules:
+To write impactful commit messages, adhere to these git commit message best practices:

 1. Separate the subject from the body with a blank line;